jevines/agile-board/README.md

 Todo:

-hook up to DB or local storage for time sake

-drag and drop

-Style things to look a little bit better :D
+Add ability to add more than one comment to a task